-I'm Eliot and I work as a Software Developer in Southern California.
-I'm a wannabe computer programmer / geek, Asian American, husband, and Christian in reverse order of importance.
+I'm Eliot and I work as a Web Developer in Los Angeles, California.
+I'm a programmer, Asian American, father, husband, and Christian in reverse order of importance.
 My friend, Bill, coined the name, Salty Crane, as a code for my name.
 I try to be salty, but most of the time I'm sour instead.
 I have a BS and MS in Mechanical Engineering and had planned to pursue a career in Robotics.
 Instead, I switched to software in 2003.
 I worked with C and embedded software for several years then made a bigger jump to web development in 2008.
 I enjoy programming and try to continually learn as much as possible.
-In my spare time, I like to play sports, do outdoor activities, and spend time with my wife.
+In my spare time, I like to play sports, do outdoor activities, and spend time with my wife and kids.

 - Python (5 yrs): Developed a log analysis tool, production deployment scripts, a comment aggregation web backend.